Flight Booking Tour Package

 famous food of assam

-15 Famous Food of Assam That You Must Try in 2024
+15 Famous Food Of Assam You Must Try In 2024

 Assam, a beautiful state in the country's northeastern parts, is where you can detoxify your mind and soul through its bountiful flora and fauna.
 The culture of this state takes you on a rollercoaster ride through a progressive past and mouthwatering delicacies.
 If you plan to take a break and explore some relishing foods, then Assam should be your destination.
 The food of Assam has a blend of unique flavours and a plethora of options for non-vegetarian lovers.
 And who doesn't want to relax and enjoy the holidays with a heavenly treat?
 Obviously, no one!